 Easy, effortless, and on the go.
-This one little dress transformed how thousands of women all over the world get dressed.
+This one little dress has become a friend in the wardrobe to women all over the world.

-Born of an idea that was revolutionary in its utter simplicity, the wrap dress was thought up by Diane von Furstenberg in 1974 as a reinterpretation of the classic kimono design, and happening upon an Italian manufacturer who specialized in printed jersey fabric.
+Born of an idea that was revolutionary in its utter simplicity, the wrap dress was created by Diane von Furstenberg in 1974 as a reinterpretation of the classic kimono design, after happening upon an Italian manufacturer who specialized in printed jersey.

-First introduced in a cotton-rayon jersey fabric—chosen for its particularly flattering effect on the female figure that moves with the body—Diane’s dresses were “smashing,” according to Diana Vreeland, then the Editor-in-Chief of Vogue, and her wrap dresses became an instant hit.
+First introduced in a cotton-rayon jersey fabric—chosen for its flattering effect on the female figure and the way it moved with the body—Diane’s dresses were “smashing,” according to Diana Vreeland, then the Editor-in-Chief of Vogue, and her wrap dresses became an instant hit.

-After taking a hiatus from fashion in the late 80s, Diane re-launched her brand in 1997—and with that, the classic wrap dress styles that first launched her career.
+After taking a hiatus from fashion in the late 80s, Diane re-launched her brand in 1997, and in doing so, reintroduced the classic wrap dress styles that first launched her career.

-Over four decades later, and the leopard print wrap dress (one of the first Diane designed in 1974)—after being featured in the exhibit “Items: Is Fashion Modern?” among 110 other fashion items that have strongly impacted the world in the 20th and 21st centuries—is now part of MoMA’s permanent collection.
+Over four decades after launching her first leopard-print wrap dress in 1974, the very same wrap dress was featured in MOMA’s 2017 exhibition ‘Items: Is Fashion Modern?’ among 110 other fashion items that have strongly impacted the world in the 20th and 21st centuries, and is now part of MoMA’s permanent collection.

-The timeless appeal of the wrap dress lies in its minimal construction; devoid of fussy details such as button or zip closures, this is a dress that any woman can easily throw on and go.
-Designed specifically for the woman in charge, the woman who knows what she wants, and is constantly on-the-go, the wrap dress is as versatile and relevant today as it was back in 1974—only now, it’s available in countless more fabrics, styles, and iterations.
+The timeless appeal of the wrap dress lies in its minimal construction.
+Free of fussy details such as button or zip closures, this is a dress that any woman can easily throw on and go, look her very best, and be at her most confident.
+Designed specifically for the woman in charge, the woman who knows what she wants and who is constantly on-the-go, the wrap dress is as versatile and relevant today as it was back in 1974—and now it’s available in countless new fabrics, styles, and silhouettes.